MAA-98/MAA-98/README.md

 # Hi, I’m Marek 👋

-My public software revolves around terminal developer tools and fun experiments.
-My public repos include TypeScript, Swift, Rust and Python, I try to focus on TypeScript and Rust these days.
+My public software revolves around terminal developer tools and experiments.
+I work with TypeScript, Swift, Rust and Python, focusing on TypeScript these days.

 ## 🔭 What I’m working on